Nuclear power in the UK

 What is the current state of nuclear energy in the UK?

-In this section, we’ll provide an overview of the UK nuclear industry.
+This section provides an overview of the UK nuclear industry.

 The UK’s ageing nuclear power stations